Last updated: July 12, 2021

 How to Get There

-Hanging Rock and the Baltzer Lookout are somewhat off the beaten track, but it’s relatively easy to get there.
+Hanging Rock and the Baltzer Lookout are somewhat off the beaten track, but it’s quite easy to get there.

 Follow Ridgewell Rd for a short while until you get to a boom gate with a small car park.
-This is where the Burramoko Fire Trail to the Baltzer Lookout starts.
+This is where the Burramoko Fire Trail to the Baltzer Lookout and Hanging Rock starts.

 Burramoko Fire Trail to Hanging Rock

-The walking track to the Baltzer Lookout is a 4km management trail, which meanders through scenic bushland with a few viewing points along the way.
+The walking track to the Baltzer Lookout and Hanging Rock is a 4 km long management trail, which meanders through bushland with a few lookout points along the way.

-Popular with bushwalkers, runners and cyclists alike, the fire trail itself is actually not super exciting.
-It really is about the destination, and once you get to that destination, you will be in awe of the sheer beauty of this place.
+It really is all about the destination, and once you get to that destination, you will be in awe of the sheer beauty of this place.

-The Baltzer Lookout stands at the very edge of Burramoko Head, the walled termination of the Burramoko Ridge above the Grose Canyon.
+The Baltzer Lookout stands at the very edge of Burramoko Head, which is the walled termination of the Burramoko Ridge above the Grose Canyon.

 The views from the lookout are truly captivating, some of the best you can find in the greater Blue Mountains region.